observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 #### 1. Store Tenant Rules
 1. Tenant sends request to the API using the path `/api/metrics/v1/{tenant}/rules` containing their rules data.
 2. API performs authentication and authorization of the tenant then forwards the request to the rules storage backend.
-3. Rules storage backend performs validation of the payload, rejecting any requests found to contain `alert` rules, then stores the rule file in object storage at the path `metrics/rules/{tenant}/{file_name}.yaml`.
+3. Rules storage backend performs validation of the payload and stores the rule file in object storage at the path `metrics/rules/{tenant}/{file_name}.yaml`.
 4. Object storage returns success to the Rule Backend.
 5. Rule backend returns success to the API.
 6. API returns success to the Tenant.